-- Academic performance on the module and performance against institutional module KPIs; - Student feedback: - Design, content and organisation of resources; - Tutor resourcing and performance; - · Effectiveness of module enhancements since the last delivery - Further commentary and recommended enhancements.
+- Academic performance on the module and performance against institutional module KPIs; - Student feedback; - Design, content and organisation of resources; - Tutor resourcing and performance; - Effective of module enhancements since the last delivery.

-The report following module / unit evaluation feeds into the Boards of Examiners and Programme Review.
+The report following module / unit evaluation feeds into the Boards of Examiners and Annual Programme Review.
 Part of the report includes a review of module / unit resources and identification of any changes required.